 Due to legal regulations, the website of TRILOGIE GbR contains information that enables quick electronic contact to our company as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the data controller by e-mail or via a contact form, the personal data transmitted by the data subject is automatically stored.
 Such personal data transmitted voluntarily by a data subject to the data controller will be stored for the purposes of processing or contacting the data subject.
 This personal data will not be passed on to third parties.

 To make visiting our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
 These are small text files that are stored on your end device.
-Some of the cookies we use are deleted after the end of a browser session, i.e., after closing your browser (so-called session cookies).
-Other cookies remain on your end device and enable us to recognize your browser during your next visit (persistent cookies).
-You can set your browser so that you are informed about cookies being set, and can decide individually whether to accept them cookies in some instances or exclude them in general.
-If cookies are not accepted, the functionality of our website may be restricted.
+The cookies we use remain on your end device and are deleted after 12 months.
+They enable us to recognize your browser during your next visit (persistent cookies).
+You can set your browser so that you are informed about cookies being set, and can decide individually whether to accept or exclude them.

 7. Use of Google (Universal) Analytics for Web Analytics